 But the old notion is not all bad.
 In fact, I was delighted to find out that it now uses the traditional local web user interface accessible via the router's default IP address, which is 192.168.1.1.

-As a result, you can set it up and manage it the way you do any standard router.
+As a result, you can set it up and manage it like any standard router.
 And the setup process was indeed straightforward.
 It took me less than 10 minutes to get the E8450 up and running.

 All I had to do was open a browser from a connected computer, navigate it to the IP address and then follow the self-explanatory onscreen wizard.